ROCnReg: An R Package for Receiver Operating Characteristic Curve Inference with and without Covariate Information: Methods

 where

-As for the ROC curve, point estimates for the AUC, pAUC, $\text{pAUC}_{\text{TPF}}$, YI, and $c^{*}$ can be obtained by averaging over the respective ensembles of $S$ realisations, with credible bands derived from the percentiles of the same ensembles.
+As for the ROC curve, point estimates for the AUC, pAUC, $\text{pAUC}_{\text{TPF}}$, YI, and $c^{*}$ can be obtained by averaging over the respective ensembles of $S$ realisations, with credible bands derived from the percentiles of such ensembles.